bcwalden2001/harris-corner-detection/README.md

 ## Summary

-This program uses the Harris Corner Algorithm in order to detect corners within an image.
+This program uses the Harris Corner algorithm to detect corners within an image.

 Red circles are used in visualization to indicate where exactly those corners are on the image.
 Corners are simply where two edges meet and correspond to intense changes in pixels in both